 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Anna Duarri:
+Helena Isla: Our work focuses on developing and study retinal organoids—miniature retinas grown from stem cells—that serve as an in vitro human model to study how the human retina forms, how diseases affect, and how we might treat them.

 What are the most recent developments in your field of research?